kubernetes/ingress-nginx/docs/user-guide/monitoring.md

         release: prometheus
       enabled: true
 ```
-## 4. Configure Prometheus
+## Configure Prometheus

-Since Prometheus is running in a different namespace as ingress-nginx it would not be able to discover ServiceMonitors in other namespaces when installed, upgrade your Prometheus Helm installation to set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues to false.
+Since Prometheus is running in a different namespace as ingress-nginx it would not be able to discover ServiceMonitors in other namespaces when installed, upgrade your Prometheus Helm installation to set `serviceMonitorSelectorNilUsesHelmValues` to false.
 By default, Prometheus only discovers PodMonitors within its namespace.
-This should be disabled by setting podMonitorSelectorNilUsesHelmValues to false
+This should be disabled by setting `podMonitorSelectorNilUsesHelmValues` to false
 The configurations required are:
 ```
 prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false